Our Lady of Refuge Catholic Church

 Wedding Venue Review

 5195 E Stearns St

 Long Beach, CA 90815

 When you try to explain to someone what it's like to live in Southern California they don't often get it.
-It's easy to understand why, it doesn't always make sense.
+It's easy to understand why it doesn't always make sense.
 There are better and worse parts of various cities.
-When you get down to it, a lot of it was dependant of the era when the communities were built.
+When you get down to it, a lot of it was dependent of the era when the communities were built.
 After World War II many folks returned home from the war and wanted to get married and start having kids.
 They often bought small starter homes on GI Housing allowances.
-These were three bedroom 2 bath 1200 to 1400 square foot homes that sprung up all like wildfire in the decade past the end of WWII.
+These were three bedrooms 2 baths 1200 to 1400 square foot homes that sprung up all like wildfire in the decade past the end of WWII.
 I grew up in one of these homes in San Diego.
-I found it large enough for the four of us who occupied the home, but by today's standards it's tiny.
+I found it large enough for the four of us who occupied the home, but by today's standards, it's tiny.
 Thus the mass migration east and south to larger homes in the IE and Orange County.